Loaves and Fishes feeds more people during pandemic

-HANNIBAL — The Loaves and Fishes program of Harvest Outreach Ministries in Hannibal has fed thousands over the years.
+HANNIBAL — The Loaves and Fishes program of Harvest Outreach Ministries in Hannibal has fed thousands of people over the years.

 But nothing compares to the need since March caused by the economic fallout from the COVID-19 pandemic.

-Loaves and Fishes got its start in Hannibal in the fall of 1999 when volunteers coordinated a spaghetti dinner one night a week in the basement of First United Methodist Church downtown on Broadway under God’s Harvesters.
+Loaves and Fishes in Hannibal was launched in the fall of 1999 when volunteers coordinated a spaghetti dinner one night a week in the basement of First United Methodist Church downtown on Broadway under the name God’s Harvesters.

 The program which was taken over by Harvest Outreach Ministries in 2015, served hot meals Monday through Friday, until COVID-19 drastically altered its approach in March.
 Harvest Outreach Ministries is an agency of United Way of the Mark Twain Area.

-Along with agencies in Monroe, Ralls, Marion, Shelby and Lewis counties, Harvest Outreach Ministries will benefit from the United Way of the Mark Twain Area's 2020-21 Be A Hero campaign.
+Along with agencies in Monroe, Ralls, Marion, Shelby and Lewis counties, Harvest Outreach Ministries will benefit from the United Way of the Mark Twain Area 2020-21 Be A Hero campaign.

 Since its inception, anyone could rely upon a volunteer group in the church basement at First United Methodist Church for a meal.
-Volunteers provided all the food, did all the cooking, and did all the dishes, leaving the basement ready for the next night.
-Each weeknight around 40-50 individuals could be found eating dinner together.
+Volunteers provided all the food, did all the cooking, and did all the dishes leaving the basement ready for the next night.
+Each weeknight around 40 to 50 individuals could be found eating dinner together.

 Amy Vaughn, founder of Be the Change for Your Community and consultant for Harvest Outreach Ministries, recalls her first volunteering experience at Loaves and Fishes.